looeee/blackthread.io/content/terms.md

 * engaging in any data mining, data harvesting, data extracting or any other similar activity in relation to this Website
 * using this Website to engage in any advertising or marketing

-Certain areas of this Website are restricted from being access by you and Black Thread Design may further restrict access by you to any areas of this Website, at any time, in absolute discretion.
+Certain areas of this Website are restricted from being access by you and BlackThread.io may further restrict access by you to any areas of this Website, at any time, in absolute discretion.
 Any user ID and password you may have for this Website are confidential and you must maintain confidentiality as well.

 ### Your Content

 In these Website Standard Terms and Conditions, “Your Content” shall mean any audio, video text, images or other material you choose to display on this Website.
-By displaying Your Content, you grant Black Thread Design a non-exclusive, worldwide irrevocable, sub licensable license to use, reproduce, adapt, publish, translate and distribute it in any and all media.
+By displaying Your Content, you grant BlackThread.io a non-exclusive, worldwide irrevocable, sub licensable license to use, reproduce, adapt, publish, translate and distribute it in any and all media.

 Your Content must be your own and must not be invading any third-party’s rights.
-Black Thread Design reserves the right to remove any of Your Content from this Website at any time without notice.
+BlackThread.io reserves the right to remove any of Your Content from this Website at any time without notice.

 ### No warranties

-This Website is provided “as is,” with all faults, and Black Thread Design express no representations or warranties, of any kind related to this Website or the materials contained on this Website.
+This Website is provided “as is,” with all faults, and BlackThread.io express no representations or warranties, of any kind related to this Website or the materials contained on this Website.
 Also, nothing contained on this Website shall be interpreted as advising you.

 ### Limitation of liability

-In no event shall Black Thread Design, nor any of its officers, directors and employees, shall be held liable for anything arising out of or in any way connected with your use of this Website whether such liability is under contract.
+In no event shall BlackThread.io, nor any of its officers, directors and employees, shall be held liable for anything arising out of or in any way connected with your use of this Website whether such liability is under contract.

-Black Thread Design, including its officers, directors and employees shall not be held liable for any indirect, consequential or special liability arising out of or in any way related to your use of this Website.
+BlackThread.io, including its officers, directors and employees shall not be held liable for any indirect, consequential or special liability arising out of or in any way related to your use of this Website.

 ### Indemnification

-You hereby indemnify to the fullest extent Black Thread Design from and against any and/or all liabilities, costs, demands, causes of action, damages and expenses arising in any way related to your breach of any of the provisions of these Terms.
+You hereby indemnify to the fullest extent BlackThread.io from and against any and/or all liabilities, costs, demands, causes of action, damages and expenses arising in any way related to your breach of any of the provisions of these Terms.

 ### Severability